JulesVerne22/Bombgineers-Docs/pages/User-Docs/setup.md

 On top of monitor support, the computer will also require at least 8 GB of RAM as well as have a quad-core processor.

 For compatability, the computer should have DirectX11 or 12 compatibility as of the date of this document (April 2022).
 The computer should also have USB ports.
+It is necessary to run the executable on a Windows 10 Machine as the executable was built for Windows 10.

 For graphics, it is recommended to at least have an NVIDIA GeForce GTX 970 or better GPU.